Intergroup violence in bursts: Model

-The critical threshold of turmoil ($T_c$) increases with network size at a decreasing rate \cite{bruggeman20a}, but it also increases with the proportion of steady defectors.
-At $T_c$, simulations point out that cooperation starts in the smallest clusters of conditional cooperators.
-Empirically this is puzzling because larger groups have a better chance to win at lower individual costs.
-Yet if in a small (sub)group, someone starts fighting, he accounts for a relatively large proportion of his neighbors' social contacts, and more readily wins them over to fight than in a large group where he would be a small minority.
-This bottom up mounting of cooperation is similar to bottom up synchronisation in the Kuramoto model \cite{arenas06}.
-Because we selected the videos for violence, we cannot be certain that turmoil is its cause, but since turmoil implies that violence starts in small subgroups, we can use this implication in an attempt to falsify the turmoil conjecture.
-Accordingly, we predict that smaller (sub)groups start cooperating earlier, i.e., at lower $T$.
-Our main prediction is that $p_c = 1/3$.
+The critical threshold of turmoil increases with network size at a decreasing rate \cite{bruggeman20a}, but it also increases with the proportion of non-fighters.
+At $T_c$, simulations point out that cooperation starts in small clusters of conditional cooperators, which we will also test empirically.
+The onset in small groups is puzzling because larger groups have a better chance to win at lower individual costs.
+Yet if in a small (sub)group, someone starts fighting, he (and rarely she) accounts for a relatively sizeable proportion of his neighbors' social contacts, and more readily wins them over to fight than in a large group where he would comprise a small minority.
+Fighting ends when exhaustion sets in, one party dominates (i.e., opponents flee or are wrestled to the ground), or others intervene.